Al-Sirah al-Nabawiyyah (Ibn Hisham): Translations and editions

 In the 20th century the book has been printed several times in the Middle East.
-The German orientalist Gernot Rotter produced an abridged (about one third) German translation of The life of the Prophet.
+The German orientalist Gernot Rotter produced an abridged (about one third) German translation of The Life of the Prophet.
 As-Sīra An-Nabawīya.
 (Spohr, Kandern in the Black Forest 1999).
 An English translation by the British orientalist Alfred Guillaume: The Life of Muhammad.
 A translation of Ishaq's Sirat Rasul Allah.
 (1955); 11th edition.
 (Oxford University Press, Karachi 1996).

 Influence

-Ibn Ishaq's works had been referenced numerous times as a major source of information by future scholars who would delve into the biography of Prophet Muhammad.
+Ibn Ishaq's works had been referenced numerous times as a major source of information by future scholars who would delve into the biography of Muhammad.
 For a very long time, the biography by Ibn Ishaq was known amongst Islamic scholars as the biography by Ibn Hisham because Ibn Hisham narrated and edited it.
 Ibn Khallikan said, "Ibn Hisham is who compiled the biography of the Messenger of Allah from battles and stories narrated by Ibn Ishaq and it is the biography in the people's hands, known as the biography by Ibn Hisham".
-This work was studied carefully by commentators.
-For instance, Abdul-Qasim Abdur-Rahman as-Suhayli (d.
+Abdul-Qasim Abdur-Rahman as-Suhayli (d.
 581) presented an extensive annotation of the biography of his book, Ar-Rawd al-Anf.
 After this, Abu Dharr al-Khushayni (d.
-604) examined the book by explaining the parts that were unclear, as well as providing some criticism in his Sharh Al-Sirah al-Nabawiyyah.
+604) addressed the parts that were unclear, as well as providing some criticism in his Sharh Al-Sirah al-Nabawiyyah.